rswinkle/PortableGL/README.md

 [bbgl](https://github.com/graphitemaster/bbgl) is just a very interesting concept.
 When I first saw it soon after it was published I was very frightened that it was exactly what PortableGL is but far more polished and from a better programmer.
 Fortunately, it is not.

-[pixman](http://pixman.org/): I feel like you could use them together or combine useful parts of pixman with PortableGL.
+[pixman](http://pixman.org/) I feel like you could use them together or combine useful parts of pixman with PortableGL.

+[fauxgl](https://github.com/fogleman/fauxgl) "3D software rendering in pure Go.
+No OpenGL, no C extensions, no nothin'."

 LICENSE
 =======